CodingLawyersClub/todo-instructions/README.md

 }
 ```

-Boom, you've created a component!
+Boom, you've created our `ToDoRow` component!
 Let's import it and put it to use!

 Go to `Home/index.js` and import two things: